MLN Nursery

 Pot recycling & plant hygiene

-Our nursery trys to re-use any pots and trays from plant orders purchased from us if they are in a good, clean condition.
+Our nursery trys to re-use any pots and trays from plant orders purchased from us if they are returned in a good, clean condition.
 You may return them to the nursery by contacting the nursery managers and arranging a suitable time.

 We require that the pots are cleaned prior to return, otherwise it is another job for our volunteers.
 Washing needs to remove soil and weed seeds from the planting site.
 Please place tubes back into the plastic trays supplied with your order, in the individual squares, as we have found this is the easiest way to handle them.